 If selling, you will need to sign a Transfer in readiness for completion and this will need to be with the Lawyer on the date of completion, at the latest.
 The seller will need to remove their belongings and any rubbish from the property, and should aim to have this done by 1pm.

-Problems with completions, are luckily, not that common, but some are delayed due to mortgage lenders not sending the funds in time for completion, or there being a delay in the banking system with funds between Lawyers.
+Luckily, problems with completion are not very common.
+Completion can however be delayed due to mortgage lenders not sending the funds in time; or there may even be a delay in the banking system with funds between Lawyers.

 Keys are generally left with the estate agents by the seller, for the buyer to collect once completion has taken place.
-Sometimes arrangements are made directly between parties.
+Parties can sometimes make arrangements directly between themselves.
 If this is the case, the seller should not part with the keys until they have confirmation that the money is with their Lawyer.

 To contact the FJG Conveyancing team; call 01206 704043 or email [email protected]

 Our care home partners want you to know that while in their care, they have spent time getting to know their reside… https://t.co/FQlK8gpckA11 hours

 Emma made LPAs in her 30s.
 Five years later, Emma was sadly diagnosed with cancer.
 Find out how having Lasting Powe… https://t.co/pQ1beManaE11 hours